bbauska/ufo-preston-dennett/README.md

 <h5>LINK: https://youtu.be/Px6FhCzaAx8</h5>                                                             <h5>May 2, 2025</h5>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h6>25,858 views  May 2, 2025</h6>
 One of the interesting things about encounters with strange beings is that they are humanoid in form, bipedal beings that look much like us, but are clearly not human.
 The humanoid form seems to be the universal template.
 This is what the first-hand accounts are showing us.
 There are thousands of cases, going back more than 100 years, coming from all over the world.
 Midget-like ETs, tall beings, grays, robotic creatures, mantids, human-looking and more.
 This video presents 12 cases, each showing the variety and the unique high-strangeness aspects of face-to-face encounters with humanoids.

 <span class="bigBoy">WE COME FROM A DIFFERENT PLANET</span>.
-One evening in the summer of 1957, a woman awoke in the bedroom of her home in Jutland, Denmark to see three 2-foot-tall humanoids come through the closed window.
-Each looked identical, with beautiful human-looking faces and kind eyes.
+One evening in the summer of
+1957, a woman awoke in the bedroom of her home in Jutland, Denmark to see three 2-foot-tall humanoids come through the closed window.
+Each looked identical, with beautiful human- looking faces and kind eyes.
 They said they came from a different planet and promptly left.

 <span class="bigBoy">ETS LAND AT FARMHOUSE</span>.
-One day in October 1957, a farmer and his workers saw a flying saucer land on his farm in Campinas, Brazil.
+One day in October 1957, a farmer and
+his workers saw a flying saucer land on his farm in Campinas, Brazil.
 Three human-looking figures exited and went to collect water from the river.
 They returned to their craft, which took off.
 Many odd effects were found, landing traces, EM disturbances, metal fragments, and more witnesses.

-<span class="bigBoy">EXTRATERRESTRIAL TOURISTS?</span> One night in October 1959, Mrs. Moulet and her three children stepped out of their home in Aubagne, France to hang the laundry.
+<span class="bigBoy">EXTRATERRESTRIAL TOURISTS?</span> One night in October 1959, Mrs.
+Moulet and her three children stepped out of their home in Aubagne, France to hang the laundry.
 Suddenly an egg-shaped craft hovered overhead.
 Through a big porthole, they saw 20 blond men in white shirts looking down smiling at them.
 Soon, the craft zoomed off.

 <span class="bigBoy">THE LITTLE GREEN MAN OF LUUMAKI</span>.
-On August 19, 1965 and the Kuningas family went berry-picking in the fields out of Hermunen in Luumaki, Finland.
+On August 19, 1965 and the
+Kuningas family went berry-picking in the fields out of Hermunen in Luumaki, Finland.
 A 3-foot-tall humanoid appeared.
 It had red skin, a human-looking face, and wore a tight green jumpsuit.
 The father and son were unable to move as the being approached, then ran off into the woods.

 <span class="bigBoy">IF I HADN’T SEEN IT MYSELF, I COULD NOT HAVE BEEN CONVINCED</span>.
 One night in February 1968, a couple looked out of their home in Greensburg, Pennsylvania to see a saucer-shaped craft over their backyard pond.
 To their shock, they saw a humanoid figure standing on a railing outside the craft looking down at them.
 They called their relatives who drove over and saw the craft.

 <span class="bigBoy">SIX ALIENS ON BEENLEIGH ROAD</span>.
-At 2am on July 19, 1972, a man drove to work along the Beenleigh Road, in Kuraby, Queensland, Australia.
+At 2am on July 19, 1972, a man
+drove to work along the Beenleigh Road, in Kuraby, Queensland, Australia.
 Suddenly he saw six humanoid figures in cream-colored jumpsuits and diamond-like faceplates standing next to the road.
 Nearby, a large craft hovered.
 He drove off in fear and vowed to never drive that road again.

 <span class="bigBoy">THE MAN WAVED BACK</span>.
-Driving along a remote road in Covington, Michigan, one night in September 1973, a man was shocked to see a UFO hover over the car ahead of him.
+Driving along a remote road in Covington,
+Michigan, one night in September 1973, a man was shocked to see a UFO hover over the car ahead of him.
 The car stopped, and the lady knelt down to pray.
 The man saw a blond man looking at him through a porthole.
 He waved, and the man waved back, and the craft zipped away.

 <span class="bigBoy">A PRESSURE INSIDE HIS HEAD</span>.
-At 10pm on January 6, 1978, two men were walked along a street in Santo Antonio da Caparico, Portugal when a light zoomed overheard.
+At 10pm on January 6, 1978, two
+men were walked along a street in Santo Antonio da Caparico, Portugal when a light zoomed overheard.
 They ran to get a closer look and saw by a 7-foot-tall being in a glowing white jumpsuit.
 They fled in panic.
 Later, landing traces were found and one of the men suffered weird effects.

 <span class="bigBoy">THE CREATURES IN THE WOODS</span>.
-On April 27, 1986, a karate teacher and his student went jogging in the woods by Gravina di Puglia, Italy.
+On April 27, 1986, a karate teacher
+and his student went jogging in the woods by Gravina di Puglia, Italy.
 Seeing two 7-foot-tall figures in white uniforms, they ran and called the police.
 They soon learned that three hunters also saw the beings.
 The police found odd marks on the ground where the beings had stood.

-<span class="bigBoy">“WHY ARE YOU TRYING TO HURT ME?”</span> For days, “Lee” of Gary, Indiana had a feeling of being watched.
+<span class="bigBoy">“WHY ARE YOU TRYING TO HURT ME?”</span> For days, “Lee” of Gary, Indiana
+had a feeling of being watched.
 Then on the night of June 15, 1986, he awoke to see a gray alien standing next to his bed.
 Afraid, he threw a pillow at it.
 The gray looked at him and asked, “Why are you trying to hurt me?”
 Lee felt great love coming from the being, who promptly vanished.

 <span class="bigBoy">IT’S NOT HUMAN</span>.
-One night in October 2010, two men were walking along the foothills of the mountains in Tandil, Argentina when they saw a strange light.
+One night in October 2010, two men were walking
+along the foothills of the mountains in Tandil, Argentina when they saw a strange light.
 Getting closer, they saw it was a glowing humanoid, wearing a clear helmet.
 When it started to levitate, they turned and ran.
 To their shock, it began to follow them.

 <span class="bigBoy">THE ALIEN AND THE SQUIRRELS</span>.
-One morning in December 2012, a couple looked outside their home in Villaviciosa de Odon, Spain and were shocked to see 200 squirrels on their porch.
+One morning in December 2012, a
+couple looked outside their home in Villaviciosa de Odon, Spain and were shocked to see 200 squirrels on their porch.
 Then they saw a 9-foot-tall humanoid in a red jumpsuit floating in their backyard.
 After 15 minutes, it departed, and the squirrels dispersed.

 Twelve cases, each showing the familiar humanoid form, yet each with  unique details.
 These cases make it clear that something profound is happening here, and that we still have much to understand about these visitors to our planet.

 PRESTON DENNETT WEBSITE: https://prestondennett.weebly.com/
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->